Visvasrk-221E/framework-221e-prototype/pages/Intelligence Frameworks.md

 ## The RASCLS Framework

 The RASCLS framework is indeed a real methodology used by intelligence agencies, particularly the CIA, though not primarily for "evading detection" but rather for **agent recruitment and influence operations**.
-RASCLS represents Robert Cialdini's six principles of influence:[linkedin+2](https://www.linkedin.com/pulse/repost-from-mice-rascals-motivation-lessons-cia-andrei-hawke)​
+RASCLS represents Robert Cialdini's six principles of influence:

 - **Reciprocation**: Building trust by identifying and filling needs